Call Now Free Quote

 Lime vs Portland Cement Mortar: Historic Home Standard

-Side-by-side mortar samples showing lime-rich versus Portland cement composition.
+Side-by-side mortar samples showing lime-rich versus Portland cement composition on a North Shore historic home.

 Lime mortar and Portland cement mortar cure through different chemical processes, reach different final strengths, and behave differently in a masonry wall over decades.
 The distinction is not a matter of preference.
 It is a material compatibility question, and the wrong answer causes irreversible damage to the brick.